nixbuild/nixbuild-action/README.md

 1. Register for a [nixbuild.net account](https://nixbuild.net/#register).
 Every
    account includes free build hours, so you can try this action out for free.

-2. It is highly advisable to create a new ssh key specifically for GitHub's access to your nixbuild.net account.
-That way you can revoke GitHub's access at any time while still being able to manage your account with your main ssh key.
-You can add and remove ssh keys to your nixbuild.net account with the [nixbuild.net shell](https://docs.nixbuild.net/getting-started/#adding-an-ssh-key).
+2. It is highly advisable to create a new SSH key specifically for GitHub's access to your nixbuild.net account.
+That way you can revoke GitHub's access at any time and still manage your account with your main SSH key.
+You can add and remove SSH keys to your nixbuild.net account with the [nixbuild.net shell](https://docs.nixbuild.net/getting-started/#adding-an-ssh-key).

    ```text